abhiTronix/vidgear/docs/gears/streamgear/params.md

 All encoders and decoders compiled with the FFmpeg in use are supported by the StreamGear API.
 You can check the compiled encoders by running the following command in your terminal:

+!!! warning "Stream copy (`-vcodec copy`) is not compatible with Real-time Frames Mode as this mode requires re-encoding of incoming frames."

 !!! info "Similarly, supported audio/video demuxers and filters depend on the FFmpeg binaries in use."

 ```sh